Update: The exact nature of the situation in Portugal was originally incorrectly reported. We've since updated the article.

 The basic principle of net neutrality is hard to disagree with.
 It posits that Internet service providers and state organizations regulating the Internet must treat all websites equally, and must not discriminate in any manner.
 It ensures the Web remains open and free to access for all.

 Thanks to the actions of certain corporations and governments, net neutrality is under threat.
 Instead of being seen as a public utility, it is becoming more of a product.
-As highlighted by Quartz, Portugal – a nation with no net neutrality protective laws in place – may be a vision of a dark future in this sense.
+As highlighted by Quartz, Portugal – a nation among several that doesn't always properly enforce net neutrality – may be a window to a dark future in this sense.

 Net neutrality – a term first coined in 2003 by Columbia University media law professor Tim Wu – has become far better known in the last few years.
 Back in 2014-2015, the Obama administration voiced strong support for net neutrality rules, and in 2015, many were implemented.